 Our index models automatically trigger any necessary pay-outs, so farmers do not need to submit claims.
 The system is therefore highly objective and transparent.

 Insurance improves loans access for smallholders

 Access to affordable agricultural credit at the start of the season is essential.
-Loans enable farmers to purchase improved seed, fertilizer, crop protection and other inputs.
-Combining agricultural insurance with the financial products offered by banks and microfinance institutions is therefore a natural step.
-The insurance protects credit institutions against widespread default after bad weather, and farmers against the inability to repay loans after a poor harvest.
+Loans enable farmers to purchase improved seed, fertilizer, crop protection, and other inputs.
+Combining agricultural insurance with the financial products offered by banks and microfinance institutions is, therefore, a natural step.
+The insurance protects credit institutions against widespread default after bad weather and farmers against the inability to repay loans after a poor harvest.
 Agricultural credit and insurance are complementary products; together, they can reach more and more smallholders.

 Credit-linked insurance brings together aggregators (e.g. a microfinance institution, bank, contracting agribusiness, or input company) and the smallholder beneficiaries.
 Aggregators are usually familiar with insurance and aware of their risk exposure on loans, particularly due to bad weather.
 Smallholders generally have little experience with insurance; significant financial education and communication are therefore required.
 Farmers need to know about the products before they can decide to request them.
-We organize various kinds of training and educational programs among farming community to create awareness and demand to fulfil their financial needs and insurance requirements.
+We organize various kinds of training and educational programs among the farming communities to create awareness and demand to fulfill their financial needs and insurance requirements.

 The loan-giving institution ideally prepays the premium on the smallholders’ behalf.
 Repayment follows after harvest.
 If there is an insured loss, the amount to be repaid is reduced.
 These products are often compulsory on all loans from an organization: if farmers want to access credit, it comes with insurance.
 This combination helps to create, grow and maintain a market for agricultural insurance products.